Company of Heroes 3

-Company of Heroes 3 is a real-time strategy game developed by Relic Entertainment and published by Sega for Windows.
+Company of Heroes 3 is a real-time strategy game developed by Relic Entertainment and published by Sega.
 A sequel to Company of Heroes 2, the game features new mechanics and modes and is set in the Italian and North African theaters of World War II.

 Gameplay

 In Company of Heroes 3, the players take the role of Allied Forces during their invasion of Italy and Axis forces in the North African campaign.

 The game has features new to the series such as the Tactical Pause system, which allows the player to pause a battle and queue up commands to be done after the game is resumed.
 Company of Heroes 3 also has an improved destruction system that gives the title more granular destruction, such as individual tiles and bricks crumbling off buildings.
 Italian Partisans are allied NPCs that can either be used on the map or be called in during battles.
 The story is dynamic, and the player's interactions with the game's various commanders can affect the narrative's ending.